LoicWe/LoicWe.github.io/index.markdown

 {% include community_sizes_scatter.html %}

 From the interactive visualisation above, it seems that the bigger communities present interconnections with each other, while the all the smallest ones are satellites completely isolated from the center of the pack.
-Those small satellites probably each concern only one movie and its actors and are disconnected from the mainstream movie industy.
+Those small satellites probably each concern independent movies and their actors and are disconnected from the mainstream movie industy.

 For the rest of this analysis, we will only investigate the 20 main communities, as those were the ones we fetched additionnal data for.
 The 20 most populated communities add up to a total of 6077 actors (72% of the total number of actors in the network) who played in 27 242 movies (33% of the total number of movies included in the CMU dataset).